turing85/untitled-rpg-webapp/doc/datamodel/README.md

 ##### `Language` class

 This class represents languages.
 It is a a value object and only used in the context of other entities.
-It has a two fields
+It has a two fields:

 - `name` holding the name of the language as `String`, and
 - `code` holding the [ISO 639-1 language code][iso639-1] (two letters, `[a-z]{2}`), as `String`.